Don’t know what you want?

 You have a ring of clarity around you, but in order to see further ahead, you have to move forward, you have to take action.

-So stop overanalyzing, and move in the direction that feels the most magnetic.
-Trust your inner GPS, but don’t expect it show you your future.
+Move in the direction that feels the most magnetic.
+Trust your inner GPS, but don’t expect it to reveal your future.

 The mind worries about the future, but the truth of the matter is that you can only ever make decisions in the now.